jayBassMan/social-network-API/README.md

 ## **License**

-This application is licensed under the MIT License, you can find the full license information [here](http://github.com/lukecp5/employee-tracker/LICENSE.txt)
+This application is licensed under the MIT License.

 ---